guilhemmarchand/trackme/docs/userguide.rst

 *Note: if you disagree with this statement, you are free to leave this site, free to uninstall TrackMe and create all of your own things we are not friends anymore that's it.*

-**Once you have repeated this operation for the next two regions in our example, we end up with 3 new entities in TrackMe, one for each region:**
+**repeat the operation, which results in 3 new entities in TrackMe, one for each region:**

 .. image:: img/first_steps/img040.png
    :alt: img/first_steps/img040
    :align: center

-Now that we agrred together that this was one the cooliest experiences you had in Splunk, you will ask me the question "What about the original data source that created automatically?".
+"What about the original data source that created automatically?".

-And this is a fair question, technically we do not really care about it, the answer is just disable its monitoring state via the disable button et voila!
+We can simply disable the monitoring state via the disable button et voila!

 .. image:: img/first_steps/img041.png
    :alt: img/first_steps/img041